Fingerprint doesn’t work in Windows 10: How can I fix it?

 Solution 7 – Remove fingerprints and update fingerprint driver

-If fingerprint doesn’t work in Windows 10, you can fix the problem simply by removing the fingerprints.
+If the fingerprint doesn’t work in Windows 10, you can fix the problem simply by removing the fingerprints.
 To do that, follow these steps:

 - Open the Settings app and navigate to Accounts section.